-Although several piping options can be used for data center

-liquid-cooling systems, not all of them are entirely suitable.
+Although several piping options can be used for data-center liquidcooling systems, not all of them are entirely suitable.
 Steel, copper, PVC and PEX piping all can be installed in liquid-cooling systems.
-However, traditional piping materials use foreign substances-such as glue or solder-or mechanical connections to secure the system's joints, but these bonds ultimately fail.
+However, traditional piping materials use foreign substances - such as glue or solder - or mechanical connections to secure the system's joints, and these bonds ultimately fail.

 Data centers are no place for water drips or extra humidity, and both steel and copper can create condensation concerns.
 Likewise, steel and copper pipes are prone to corrosion and rust, which can induce outright failure.
-Grooved fittings also introduce the potential for leakage.
-Additionally, cleanliness is critical to the health of servers, computers and other information-technology (IT) equipment; contaminants can lead to overheating, corrosion or mechanical failure.
+Grooved fittings also increase the potential for leakage.
+Additionally, cleanliness is critical to the health of servers, computers and other information-technology (IT) equipment; contaminants can lead to overheating, corrosion, or mechanical failure.

-Unfortunately, the process of welding or soldering steel or copper pipe introduces fumes and particles into the data center environment; open flames have the potential to set off fire alarms and sprinkler systems, resulting in at least havoc and downtime, if not total collapse of the data center.
+Another mark against metal pipe is that the process of welding or soldering steel or copper pipe introduces fumes and particles into the data-center environment, and open flames have the potential to set off fire alarms and sprinkler systems - resulting in at least havoc and downtime, if not total collapse of the data center.
 As commodities at the mercy of the metals markets, steel and copper can be very expensive, especially for large projects.

-Sizeable steel and copper pipes are also extremely heavy, can slow workers down, cause injuries on the job, and require heavy machinery for installation.
+Sizeable steel and copper pipes also are extremely heavy, can slow workers down, cause injuries on the job, and require heavy machinery for installation.

 Many traditional plastic piping systems are prone to cracking or breaking when exposed to extremely cold temperatures or even if they are simply bumped, stepped on or mishandled.
-Also, systems connected via glue risk adhesive overflow that potentially could clog data center hardware.
-Additionally some plastics systems cannot be recycled, and others have a permeable membrane that can allow contamination of the piping system.
-Systems connected via crimping also require intense attention to detail and a steady hand if the liquid-cooling system is to remain leak-free.
+Also, systems connected via glue risk adhesive overflow that potentially could clog data-center hardware.
+Additionally, some plastics systems cannot be recycled, and others have a permeable membrane that can allow contamination of the piping system.
+Systems connected via crimping also require intense attention to detail and a steady hand if the liquidcooling system is to remain leak-free.
 Any time there is a transition from one material to another, you have the potential for a leak.